-When the daily UPS flights out of Singapore to its Asian hub are full, UPS does not ask its customers to wait 24 h until the next departure.
+When the daily UPS flights out of Singapore to its Asian hub are full, UPS does not ask its customers to wait 24 hours until the next departure.
 Instead, it can utilize the DHL, FedEx or Kuehne & Nagel airlift capacity to move the package.
 Having all companies located within the Airport Logistics Park of Singapore (ALPS), makes it easy to arrange for such shipments.

 Similarly, warehouse capacity can be used for short periods when one company is running temporarily out of space and another has space to lease.
-As additional logistics providers join a logistics cluster, these opportunities rise, making the cluster even more valuable to other logistics-intensive operations.
+As more and more logistics providers join a logistics cluster, these opportunities rise, making the cluster even more valuable to more logistics intensive operations.

-In many logistics parks, a single 3PL may serve multiple customers and thus it can share management, administration, forklifts, and processes across its local customer base.
-In some cases, customers of a single 3PL provider share the same physical facility and even the same sorting lines, as is the case, for example, with UPS Supply Chain Solutions logistics campus in Louisville, Kentucky.
+In many logistics parks a single 3PL may serve multiple customers and thus it can share management, administration, forklifts, and processes across its local customer base.
+In some cases, customers of a single 3PL providers share the same physical facility and even the same sorting lines.